cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 cy.get('.list-item').contains('my text')
 ```

-## WebDriver Control Flow vs Cypress
+## Cypress vs WebDriver Control Flow

+Cypress commands are similar to Protractor code at first glance.
+Cypress commands are [not invoked immediately](/guides/core-concepts/introduction-to-cypress#Commands-Are-Asynchronous) and are enqueued to run serially at a later time.
+Cypress commands might look like promises, but the [Cypress API is not an exact implementation of Promises](/guides/core-concepts/introduction-to-cypress#Commands-Are-Not-Promises).
+The modern web is asychronous, therefore you need to interact with modern web apps in an asynchronous fashion.
+This is why the Cypress API is asynchronous.
+This allows you to write deterministic tests since all of your commands are executed serially, enabling your tests to run predictably each time.

-Protractor's WebDriverJS API is based on promises, which is managed by a control flow.
+In comparison, Protractor's WebDriverJS API is based on promises, which is managed by a control flow.
 This [Control Flow](https://www.protractortest.org/#/control-flow) enables you to write asynchronous Protractor tests in a synchronous style.

 ```js
 // Click on the element